Biden, Trump supporters hold rallies in downtown Indy after presidential election call

 Katie Wise, who voted for Biden and Harris in the election said, “With so much chaos this year, this is the first day that I have seen joy and excitement come from everyone.
 So we’re just out here enjoying everyone’s company and just celebrating having a good time.”

-Ball said, “We need the unity that we have right now.
+“We need the unity that we have right now.
 Biden, I feel, is the first step to really making sure we can achieve that unity.
-It’s not a republican or democrat, it’s an American belief.”
+It’s not a Republican or Democrat, it’s an American belief.”

 Across the street during the celebrations, a few supporters of President Trump looked on following a nearby “Stop the Steal” rally.